Pronunciation of English ⟨ng⟩: G-dropping

 G-dropping in English is a linguistic variable by which what in standard English is /ɪŋ/ is realized as [ɪn], [ɨ̞n] or [ən] in unstressed morpheme-final (often word-final) syllables.
 In most varieties of English, G-dropping does not involve actually omitting a /g/ sound; there is no /g/ sound present in the standard pronunciation to be dropped.
 The name "G-dropping" is a reference to the way this process is represented in spelling: Since in English /ŋ/ is typically spelled ng and /n/ is spelled n, the process of replacing /ŋ/ with /n/ causes the g to "drop" from the spelling.
 Sociolinguists often refer to this variable by the notation (ing).

 G-dropping is most frequently observed in present participles, whose -ing suffix meets the criteria for the variation.
 For example, with G-dropping, the word singing may be pronounced as [ˈsɪŋɪn], [ˈsɪŋɨ̞n] or [ˈsɪŋən], and spelled as singin to emphasize that the g has been "dropped".
+G-dropping also occurs, although at lower rates of frequency than in present participles, in other words ending in the syllable -ing, including nouns such as ceiling and morning.

 According to phonetician John C. Wells, "it is safe... to make the generalization" that G-dropping exists in all communities where there is an English-speaking working class, the only exception being in South Africa, where the working class does not have English as a first language.
-G-dropping can be popularly seen in pop culture, music, movies, many Southern states in the United States, as well as African American English.
+G-dropping is used frequently in pop culture such as music and movies.